volkx075/stock-analysis/README.md

 # stock-analysis
 ## Overview of Project
 Steve is analyzing green energy stocks and wants our help.
 We've already created VBA script to give him an analysis at the click of a button.
 However, he wants us to change our code so we can include data over the last few years.
-Our current code will only work with dozens of stocks, but not thousands.
+Our current code will work with dozens of stocks, but not thousands.
 We need to change that by refactoring our code.
 ## Results
+I started with copying the original code.
 I changed three variables to arrays: ticker volumes, ticker starting prices, and ticker ending prices.
 I also created a tickerIndex variable.
+Below is the part of the code I refactored.

     '1a) Create a ticker Index